KoOrdy/Restaurant-Management-System/README.md

 ## 🔄 Real-Time Features (SignalR)

 * Live chat between **Customer** and **Manager**
-* Real-time updates for order status (Pending → Preparing → Ready → Delivered)
+* Real-time updates for order status:
+  *Pending → Preparing → Ready → Delivered*

----

-## 🧪 Future Enhancements

-* Multi-language support
-* Mobile responsive UI
-* Admin analytics dashboard
-* Push/email notifications

 ---

 ## 🤝 Contribution

 Feel free to fork, improve, and send pull requests.
 Contributions are more than welcome!